Oppression or Democracy

 lacks the capacity to reform.
 The principle of the velayat-e faqih

-constitution and cannot be changed even through a referendum.
+and cannot be changed even through a referendum.
 It forms the basis

 for its laws and practices and accords little value to the people's

 vote.
-Election charades are only the means to
+Election charades are only the means to solidify the Supreme

-Misogyny is inherent to the regime and a means to keep Iranian
+is inherent to the regime and a means to keep Iranian society in

-fundamentalism in order to survive.
+in order to survive.
 Today's efforts to build nuclear weapons and

 dominate Iraq arise out of this need.
 Last month, former Foreign

 Minister and the Supreme Leader's senior advisor, Ali Akbar Velayati,

-said, "If we take one step back, we will go down the slop
+said, "If we take one step back, we will go down the slop of

 constructive engagement and human rights dialogue will not change